- Gartner proposes it has no bias, and their massive revenues from vendors do not impact their Magic Quadrant ratings.

 - We performed a machine learning study to see if Gartner is correct.

 In 2006, InformationWeek wrote an article titled The Credibility of Analysts.
-In this article, IW brought up a very interesting point about Gartner and the overall analyst community.
+In this article, IW brought up a fascinating point about Gartner and the overall analyst community.

 “Research firm executives are well aware of the questions being raised about their business models, but don’t expect changes to be fast or wide-sweeping.
 The financial stakes are too high — and the incentives for change aren’t compelling enough.”